Autoresponder and Email Series

 This warning could be temporary and it is displayed only if there is a delay of more than some hours.
 If you have an important number of emails all going out together, it is acceptable to have a delay in the email series larger than the one set between every single message.

-Note: if you set the delay between messages to a few hours and you have a low sending capacity and an important number of subscribers you can experience larger delays.
-That is not a bug or a malfunctioning of the Newsletter, you need to set the speed higher.
+Note: if you set the delay between messages to a few hours and you have a low sending capacity and a large number of subscribers, you can experience larger delays.
+That is not a bug or a malfunction of the Newsletter; you need to set the speed higher.

 If the provider doesn’t allow you more sending capacity, you need to switch to a professional delivery service.